bazelbuild/bazel/site/docs/tutorial/cpp.md

 ## Adding include paths

 Sometimes you cannot (or do not want to) base include paths at the workspace root.
-Existing libaries might already have a include directory that doesn't match its path in your workspace.
+Existing libraries might already have a include directory that doesn't match its path in your workspace.
 For example, suppose you have the following directory structure: